C-section

 Why the Procedure Is Performed

 There are many reasons why a woman may need to have a C-section instead of a vaginal delivery.
-The decision will depend on your doctor, where you are having the baby, your previous deliveries, and your medical history.
+The decision will depend on your provider, where you are having the baby, your previous deliveries, and your medical history.

 Problems with the baby may include: